maartenbeekman/dolphi/README.md

-Hubby
+Hubster
 ======

-Hubby is an open project, aiming to build a device which gathers all sensoric data on a yacht and broadcasts to personal devices such as smart phones, tablets and smart watches.
+Hubster is an open project, aiming to build a device which gathers all sensoric data on a yacht and broadcasts to personal devices such as smart phones, tablets and smart watches.
 Sensoric data is irrespective of its manufacturer / supplier and the first data will be gathered through NMEA 0183.

-For more information about the Hubby project, please visit the project wiki at https://github.com/maartenbeekman/pi-hubby/wiki
+For more information about the Hubster project, please visit the project wiki at https://github.com/maartenbeekman/pi-hubster/wiki

 At the moment of writing this, no code has been submitted yet.
-Please follow the (draft) instructions to set up the Hubby project:
+Please follow the (draft) instructions to set up the Hubster project:

 Requirements
 ============